 - Interact across diverse time zones

 Ensuring that the remote software development team is working while utilizing the right tools is much needed.
-The technology we have today has made it possible to have a productive team globally, and using the right tools will help to organize remote work and keep the team and the manager on the same page.
+Today’s technology has made it possible to have a productive team globally, and using the right tools will help organize remote work and keep the team and the manager on the same page.
 Some suggested tools are-

-Google’s collaboration and productivity app for businesses g-Suite is a combination of all of the Google software along with some added features making it an immersive productivity powerhouse.
+Google’s collaboration and productivity app for businesses g-Suite combines all of the Google software and added features, making it an immersive productivity powerhouse.

-ZOHO boasts of word processing, spreadsheets, presentations, databases, note-taking, wikis, web conferencing, customer relationship management, project management, invoicing etc. with all these applications under one umbrella.
+ZOHO boasts word processing, spreadsheets, presentations, databases, note-taking, wikis, web conferencing, customer relationship management, project management, invoicing, etc., with all these applications under one umbrella.

-ASANA is a comprehensive tool where teams can create projects, delegate work, build timelines, communicate, and report on progress.
-Asana is noted to improve team collaboration and management.
+ASANA is a comprehensive tool where teams can create projects, delegate work, build timelines, communicate, and report progress.
+Asana helps to improve team collaboration and management.